Integer BASIC: Other notes

 Integer BASIC included a TAB feature, which positioned the cursor on a given column from 0 to 39.
-It differed from the versions found in most BASICs in that it was a command with a following number, as opposed to a function with the value in parenthesis; one would move the cursor to column 10 using TAB 10 in Integer BASIC whereas in MS this would be PRINT TAB(10).
+It differed from the versions found in most BASICs in that it was a command with a following number, as opposed to a function with the value in parentheses; one would move the cursor to column 10 using TAB 10 in Integer BASIC whereas in MS this would be PRINT TAB(10).
 Additionally, the VTAB command worked similar to TAB but added vertical spaces instead of horizontal.
 For unexplained reasons, in this case the coordinates were from 1 to 24 rather than 0 to 23.

 Integer BASIC included a POP command to exit from loops.
 This popped the topmost item off the FOR stack.
 Atari BASIC also supported the same command, while North Star BASIC used EXIT.

 The Integer BASIC ROMs also included a machine code monitor, "mini-assembler", and disassembler to create and debug assembly language programs.
 Wozniak hand-assembled the monitor as the Apple II's first program, then used it to write Integer BASIC.